jmquigley/quill-markup/README.md

 - `./public/styles.css`
 - `./public/highlights/*.css`

 The module will look for these files from the root of the site serving them.
+The CSS files are provided by [highlight.js](https://highlightjs.org/).

 ## API